beebooplena/laser_shop/README.md

 * I check if I can subscribe.
 I enter an email and click subscribe.
 This worked.
 * I check if I can subscribe.
 I enter a non email and click sunscribe.
 It did not work.
 * I click on shopping bag icon, to check if I am navigated to shopping bag page.
+* When changing from a normal user to a superuser.
+I can see an edit button and delete button beside each item read more button.
+* When changing from a normal user to a superuser.
+My account dropdown nav menu, now includes an item managment button.
+* I click on item managment button, it works.
+I am navigated to an add a new item form page.
+* I add information in the new item form and click on the 'add item' button, a new item is included on the items page.
+* I check if I can add all the information to the add new item form without a photo, I click on the 'add item' button.
+A new item is included on the items page with a default image.
+* As a superuser, I click on the delete button in the items page, it works.
+The item is deleted.
+* As a superuser, I click on the edit button in the items page, it works.
+I am navigated to an edit item page form.
+* As a superuser, I check if I can change all the information in the edit item form, I then click on the 'edit' button.
+I can see that the item is updated.
+* As a superuser, I check if the cancel button works in the edit item page form, it does.
+I am navigated to the items page.
+* As a normal user, I try to access the item managment page by writing in the url bar, I can not access that page.

 ### item detail page
 * I check if I can add a number in amount and a name in name, I can.